 The kitchen is fully furnished with major appliances, coffee pot, toaster, can opener, electric skillet, a blender, hand mixer, microwave, dishes, cutlery, and serving utensils.

 You will need to bring all desired food and beverages.
-A grocery store is within a 5 minute walk of the Mission House.
+A full-service supermarket is within a 10 minute walk of the Mission House.

 Are laundry facilities available?

 Yes.
 Both a washer and dryer are available.

 Most of the house is cooled by window fans only.
 There are two window air conditioners located in the second-floor suite.